IsabellaRocha/Final_Systems/README.md

 Instructions:
 * When you are opening the program for the first time, please run make in order to compile all the files, and then run ./control -c in order to create the shared memory
-* After that, simply run make run and follow the prompts on the screen, making sure to type your inputs in all lower case
+* After that, simply run make run and follow the prompts on the screen, making sure to type your inputs in all lower case except when typing in the car model: type that exactly as it appears on screen

 Features:
 * Creating and logging into accounts using files